ballerina-platform/ballerina-spec/test/test-framework-spec.md

   <tr>
    <td>@test:AfterSuite {}
    </td>
-   <td>The function specified in the following annotation will be run once after all the tests in the test suite is run.
+   <td>The function specified in the following annotation will be run once after all the tests in the test suite are run.
    </td>
   </tr>
 </table>

 ### Assertions

-The Ballerina test framework has built-in assertions that enable users to verify an actual  output against an expected output.
+The Ballerina test framework has built-in assertions, which enable users to verify an actual output against an expected output.

 The following are the list of available assertions available in the test framework.